 Support the EGI service level management procedures needed to monitor the delivered service quality.

-During the project year 2 (PY2) of EGI-InSPIRE two OLAs have been approved by Operations Management Board and enforced in the EGI infrastructure: Resource infrastructure Provider and Resource Centre OLAs.
-This milestone describes the main feature of these two OLAs, together with the first draft of the EGI.eu OLA, which is currently being drafted.
+During the project year 2 (PY2) of EGI-InSPIRE two OLAs have been approved by Operations Management Board and enforced in the EGI infrastructure: Resource infrastructure Provider (RP) OLA [RPOLA] and Resource Centre (RC) OLA [RCOLA].
+This milestone describes the main feature of these two OLAs, together with the first draft of the EGI.eu OLA [EGIOLA], which is currently being drafted.

 Section 5 contains an overview of the technical tools developed and deployed for service level monitoring, and development still needed to cover all the main service types in the infrastructure.
 In section 6 the procedures involved in the availability calculation process are briefly described.